 PROHIBITED RELATIONSHIPS WITH STUDENTS 5135

 All employees of the Edenton-Chowan Board of Education, including student teachers, substitute teachers, and contractors hired to perform instructional or professional services, are prohibited from dating, courting or entering into a romantic or sexual relationship with any student enrolled in the Edenton-Chowan Schools, regardless of the student’s age.
-Employees engaging in such inappropriate conduct will be subject to disciplinary action, up to and including dismissal.
+Employees engaging in such inappropriate conduct will be subject to disciplinary action, up to and including dismissal, and referral to law enforcement.

 Any employee who has reason to believe that another employee is inappropriately involved with a student, as described above, shall report this information to the Director of Human Resources.
 An employee who fails to inform the Director of Human Resources or Superintendent of a reported or suspected inappropriate relationship between an employee and a student may be subject to disciplinary action.

 LEGAL REF: Title IX of the Education Amendments of 1972; G.S.
-115C-47(18)
+115C-47(18); G.S.
+14-27.7.

 ADOPTED: February 7, 2005

-DRUG-FREE WORKPLACE ENVIRONMENT 5140
+ALCOHOL AND DRUG-FREE WORKPLACE ENVIRONMENT 5140

 It is the policy of the Edenton-Chowan Board of Education that a drug-free workplace shall be maintained.
 The Board prohibits the unlawful manufacture, transmission, conspiring to transmit, distribution, dispensation, possession, use, or being under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, anabolic steroids, alcoholic or other intoxicating beverage, counterfeit substances, other intoxicants of any kind, or any other controlled substance as defined in Schedules I through V of Section 202 of the Controlled Substances Act (21 U.S.C. § 812) and further defined by regulation at 21 CFR 1300.11 through 1300.15.
 In addition, no employee shall exude the odor of any alcoholic beverage or controlled substance while acting within the course and scope of his/her employment.
 The Board prohibits the possession, use, transmission, or conspiring to transmit drug paraphernalia.